plotly/plotly.py/contributing.md

 "-c plotly/lable/test" rather than "-c plotly" in order to install the release candidate version.

+Update the `doc/python/getting-started.md` file with the same version numbers.

-Commit Changelog and README updates.
+Commit Changelog, README and getting-started updates.

 ### Bump to release candidate version
  1) Manually update the plotlywidget version to `A.B.C-rc.1` in the files